World Happiness Report 2024 Breakdown

-2024 World Happiness Report focuses on happiness in different stages of life.
-Here are the major insights and trends…
+It focuses on happiness in different stages of life looking at data and trends in happiness across the globe.
+Here are the major insights and discoveries from this year…

 We see a sharp negative trend for young people in the West.
 Historically happiness followed a sort of “U” shaped curve.
 It was high at a young age with gradual declines into middle age followed by a return to higher levels.
 Since around 2008, happiness amongst the young (aged 15-24) has fallen to where young are now less happy than the old.
 A similar, albeit less extreme, pattern exists in Western Europe.
+Now the happiness and age relationship looks less like a “U” and more like a “ / “ with happiness levels increasing with age.
+This is a troubling trend for young generations’ happiness.

-Some interesting research has disentangled generational dynamics to find that as a whole, people born after 1980 have a lower level of happiness.
+Some interesting research has disentangled generational dynamics to find that, as a whole, people born after 1980 have a lower level of happiness.

 Since 2006 there has been a significant increase in the inequality of happiness in every region except Europe.
 And it has increased especially for the old.
 Global happiness inequality has increased by more than 20% over the past 12 years.